England World Cup winner Jack Charlton dies at 85 - WHIZ News

 The England team Twitter account said “we are devastated.”

-His biggest achievement came with the national team that beat Germany 4-2 after extra time in the 1966 World Cup final at Wembley Stadium.
+Charlton was one of the players who delivered the biggest achievement in English football history, featuring at the heart of defense alongside captain Bobby Moore as Germany was beaten 4-2 after extra time in the 1966 World Cup final.

+Charlton had younger brother, midfielder Bobby, on the field at Wembley Stadium to celebrate with him.
+They embraced in tears at the final whistle.

+“Nobody can ever take this moment away from us,” Bobby Charlton was quoted as telling Jack.

 “I got a lift back the following morning and my mother was playing hell as I hadn’t been to bed all night,” Charlton recalled.
 “I said, ‘Mother, we’ve just won the World Cup!’”